|Would buy this product again.||82%|

 Age: 25-29 Skin: Combination, Fair-Medium Hair: Brown Eyes: Brown

 I've used over 10 bottles of this cleansing and I must say I like it very much!
 This oil is light and it's also odourless.
 It doesn't clog my pores and my face feels really cleaned after using it.
 For heavier make-up, you'll need to pump 3 to 4 times.
 Especially for waterproof mascara that can be quite stubborn, a second round may be needed.
 Buying it from Japan is so much cheaper!
 Almost half price compared to SG.

 Age: Unknown Skin: Sensitive, Fair Hair: Brunette, Wavy, Medium Eyes: Hazel

 My skin: oily, clog-prone, sensitive that tends to get dehydrated (not dry) easily.
 Several months ago, I patched tested this for 10 days with no problem.
 After using it on my entire face for three days, it caused tiny blister-like bumps all over my face and many clogged pores on my forehead and cheeks.
 Also, the skin on my face peeled like a snake.
 No amount of hydration seemed to help.
 It took my skin almost 2 months to recover.

-Age: 19-24 Skin: Combination, Fair-Medium, Neutral Hair: Brunette, Straight, Medium Eyes: Grey
+Age: 19-24 Skin: Combination, Medium, Neutral Hair: Brunette, Straight, Fine Eyes: Grey

 I love the fact this doesnt have mineral oil.
 It removes everything!
 It unclogs but of course it will not remove deeply stubborn clogged pores since this cleansing oil is super gentle on the skin, even on the eyes!
 Usually i double cleanse, after using this since this MCO is basically for removing make up.
 There are lazy days and i just wanna get in bed asap and i would skip facial cleanser, my skin still feels clean and fresh.
 This hasn't broke me out considering i am acne prone, and this is HG.